Jakub-Badzioch/Bmi_Calculator/README.md

    - Users can input criteria for maximum kcal to find a suitable meal.
    - If a meal is found, it is generated with meal details (Instructions, kcal, meal type) and presented to the user.

-3. **Database Population:**
-   - An endpoint `/populate_db` populates the SQLite database with a sample meal records for testing purposes.

 ## Project Structure